10650-hero-esrange-fltrd.png

 The Scope 3 Upstream emissions from purchased goods and services, capital goods, fuel and energy related activities (not included in the Scope 1 and 2), upstream transportation and distribution, waste, business travel, employee commuting, and upstream leased assets are also accounted for in the calculations.

-NIB’s carbon impact from financing (Scope 3 downstream emissions from the investments) are excluded from the internal footprint results as their impact has been calculated separately.
-Furthermore, the procurement of consultancy services and the ongoing renovation at the NIB headquarters are excluded from the calculation due to the lack of emission data from ongoing activities.
+NIB’s carbon impact from financing (Scope 3 downstream emissions from the investments) are excluded from the internal footprint results as their impact has been separately.
+Furthermore, the procurement of consultancy services are excluded from the calculation due to the lack of emission data from ongoing activities.

 Our reporting practices enables us to systematically calculate, track, and manage carbon emissions.
 Read the latest report to learn more about how we manage our internal operations.